Wedding Dresses: Prices, Designs and Everything You Need To Know

 If you can’t find anything that you love in the shops, then having a dress made might be the better option.
 You have to weigh out the pros and cons.
 Is budget more important or is it more important that you get what you are 100% happy with?
 You can always lower the budget in another section, depending on how important the dress is to you.
 Can you maybe cut on flowers and stationary and are you willing to spend more money on the dress?
 Or would you rather spend more on food, drinks, and lawn games to have your guests entertained and pay less for your dress?
 Bespoke Dress by Meliza Meyer Bespoke Designs

 4. What to do with your dress after the wedding:

 “What do people do with their wedding dress after they get married?”
 There are quite a few options, you can resell it on gumtree.
-Facebook even has second-hand wedding dresses groups.
+Facebook even has second-hand wedding dress groups.
 Some people also privately hire out their wedding dresses.
 Some shops will buy the dress back from you.
-Another adorable thing you can do is have a christening gown made for your newborn from pieces of the fabric.
+Another adorable thing you can do is have a christening gown made for your newborn from pieces of fabric.
 Some brides enjoy keeping the dress as a sentimental thing.
 “My favorite though, one of our brides have decided that whenever they have a Sunday braai, she whips out her wedding dress and she’s in front of the braai, sitting on the stoep, with her glass of wine and enjoying the dress and I love it, I think that’s the best use of the wedding dress that you can get afterward!” – Janita ToerienDress by Cinderella’s Closet